-During the Reporting Period and as at the date of this interim report, (i) Mr. WANG Zizong served as deputy chief engineer of Sinopec Group, general manager of information and digital management department of Sinopec Group, general manager of information and digital management department of Sinopec Corp., and chairman of Petro-CyberWorks Information Technology Co., Ltd.; (ii) Mr. LI Chengfeng served as deputy chief engineer of Sinopec Corp., general manager of chemical business department of Sinopec Corp., chairman of Shanghai SECCO Petrochemical Co., Ltd. and AGCC project joint venture, executive director of Sinopec Asset Management Co., Ltd., and Vice chairman of ZTHC Energy Co., Ltd.; (iii) Mr. WU Wenxin served as the general manager of the engineering department of Sinopec Group, and the general manager of the engineering department of Sinopec Corp; and (iv) Mr. ZHOU Chengping served as a director of Hainan Refinery Chemical Co., Ltd. Save for the above, to the knowledge of the Board, none of the Directors and Supervisors is a director or employee of a company which has an interest in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the Securities and Futures Ordinance, or owns interest in any other business which competes or is likely to compete, directly or indirectly, with the business of the Group.
+During the Reporting Period and as at the date of this interim report, (I) Mr. LI Chengfeng holds certain positions at Sinopec Corp. and its subsidiaries; and (II) Mr. WU Wenxin holds certain positions at Sinopec Group and Sinopec Corp.
+Save for the above, to the knowledge of the Board, none of the Directors or Supervisors is a director or employee of a company which has an interest in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or owns interest in any other business which competes or is likely to compete, directly or indirectly, with the business of the Group.